PILGRIM VETERINARY FUND

 Kill Pen rescue Tito came to us extremely underweight and with rain rot and shoe boils.
 You donations are helping to nurse him back to health.

 Our kindly old man Sisko battled the side of effects of founder for several months.
 To aid in his pain management he received a daily soak in ice boots and got anti-inflammatory medication.
 With the change to a restricted diet and vigilant care from our farrier Scott, Sisko's founder side effects subsided.
 Sisko lived a full life as a Sunshine Ambassador until August 2019 when he crossed the rainbow bridge at age 29.

-Our favorite little guy Zack had a severe bout of colic and went into kidney failure.
+Our favorite little guy Zack had a severe bout of colic and went into kidney failure in 2017.
 With the help of money from the Pilgrim Veterinary Fund we were able to get him to Cornell.
 Unfortunately he did not respond to treatment and we had to say goodbye.
 We can’t thank our vets enough for their round the clock care and love for him.